Wildboar-Software/directory/doc/env.md

 If set to `1`, Meerkat DSA will not include the timestamp in log messages.

+## MEERKAT_OB_AUTO_ACCEPT

+If set to `1`, Meerkat DSA shall accept ALL requested operational bindings.
+Your DSA is INSECURE if this is enabled.
+This should ONLY be enabled for testing purposes.

 ## MEERKAT_OPEN_TOP_LEVEL

 If set to `1`, Meerkat DSA will not apply any access controls to adding new